VagifMammadaliyev/dockswap/CONTRIBUTING.rst

     $ python setup.py test or pytest
     $ tox

-   To get flake8 and tox, just pip install them into your virtualenv.
+   To get dev dependecies use `pip install -r requirements_dev.txt`

 6. Commit your changes and push your branch to GitHub::

     $ git add .
-    $ git commit -m "Your detailed description of your changes."
+    $ git commit -m 'Provide a short description'
-    $ git push origin name-of-your-bugfix-or-feature
+    $ git push origin new/1-supporting-old-docker-compose

+    Or just `git commit` (without `-m` part) to provide more details about commit

 7. Submit a pull request through the GitHub website.